 Healthcare workers on the COVID-19 front line

-At home in the UK and across the world, health workers are bearing the brunt of a global pandemic.
-They each have a story to tell.
+Health workers are bearing the brunt of the pandemic.
+They have a story to tell.

-When Coronavirus took hold of England in March, Ailbhe Kiely’s life changed dramatically.
+When Coronavirus took hold of England in March, the life of Ailbhe Kiely, trainee surgeon from Stoke-on-Trent, changed dramatically.
 The trainee surgeon, who would usually spend most of her afternoons in theatre, was re-deployed to the coronavirus frontline.